 The dangers of phishing should already be a top concern, but things are especially perilous during the coronavirus crisis.

 A recent report found that there has been a 600% increase in reported phishing emails since the end of February, with many of them cashing in on the uncertainty surrounding the pandemic.

-Still, where possible, all work should be done on a corporate laptop that’s subject to remote access security controls.
-This should include, at the very least, 2FA (two-factor authentication), which will mitigate the risk of a crook gaining access to an employee’s account.
+To protect against this risk, all work where possible should be done on a corporate laptop subject to remote access security controls.
+This should include, at the very least, two-factor authentication, which will mitigate the risk of a crook gaining access to an employee’s account.